Wallace and Gromit: The Last Resort Review – Introduction (4 out of 5)

 There are a few references to the first episode here and there so it's nice to play them in order, but it isn't at all necessary.

-Wallace and Gromit: The Last Resort Review - The Story
+Wallace and Gromit: The Last Resort Review – The Story (4 out of 5)

 In the first episode there were hints about taking a vacation, and this episode opens with Gromit heading outside ready to take a vacation, only to find that there's a storm.
 Needless to say, this throws a spanner in the works as they can't go to the beach.